Manager, Community Science Program

 Assistant Curator, Herpetology

-Go out and find species in your neighborhood or anywhere in southern California*.
-Hopefully these critters are alive and well when you find them, but even photos of road kill or other deceased animals provide really important observations.
+Go out and find species in your neighborhood or anywhere in Southern California.* Hopefully these critters are alive and well when you find them, but even photos of roadkill or other deceased animals provide important observations.

-*Here, southern California is defined as the ten southernmoust counties in California (i.e., San Luis Obispo, Kern, and San Bernardino Counties and all counties south of these).
+*Here, Southern California is defined as the ten southernmoust counties in California (i.e., San Luis Obispo, Kern, and San Bernardino Counties and all counties to the south of these).

 Once you find a reptile or amphibian, take at least one photo of it.
-Try to have one photo be close enough so that you or others can carefully examine it to confirm which species it is.
+Try to have one photo be close enough so that you or others can carefully examine it to confirm the species.

 Please note that to upload your images and/or recordings to RASCals you will need to create an account on iNaturalist or log in with your Facebook, Twitter, or one of your other social media accounts.
 There is an iNaturalist app available for iPhone and Android mobile devices.
 Download the free iNaturalist app from your app store.

 iNaturalist is a fun online community in which others can share in your find, comment on your observation, and even help identify the animal you photographed.
 Museum scientists should confirm and/or comment on your observation within a few days of you posting it to iNaturalist.
 We strongly encourage everyone to participate in RASCals through iNaturalist.